Skip to main content

 HAP = (Rafter depth × cos(θ)) − Notch depth

-HAP is the vertical height from the top of the wall plate to the top of the rafter at the outside edge.
-It helps you check if you have enough rafter depth after cutting the birdsmouth.
+HAP is the vertical height from the top of the wall plate to the top of the rafter at the outside edge of the wall.
+Keeping HAP consistent across all rafters ensures a flat roof plane.

 4. Notch Depth Rule of Thumb